stevencox/roger/README.md

 These constraints are managed in the steps below.

 ### Get
-Fetches KGX files.
-A version can be specified to select a set of files to download.
+Fetches KGX files according to a data version selecting the set of files to use.
 ### Merge
-Merges nodes duplicated across files.
-It aggregates properties from all nodes
+Merges nodes duplicated across files aggregating properties from all nodes
 ### Schema
 Identify and record the schema (properties) of every edge and node type.
 ### Bulk Create
 Create bulk load CSV files conforming to the Redisgraph Bulk Loader's requirements.
 ### Bulk Load
-Use the bulk loader to load a Redisgraph instance.
-This logs statistics on each type of loaded object.
+Use the bulk loader to load Redisgraph logging statistics on each type of loaded object.
 ### Validate
 Runs a configurable list of queries with timing information to quality check the generated graph database.